pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 </sustainability>

 <sustainability>
-I'm still not able to say which chapters of the masterpiece I love the most: the total upturning of the old order in India, Frank's painful-but-inspiring encounters with activists around the world, or the small vignettes of social action from all around the world.
+I'm still not able to say which chapters of the masterpiece I love the most: the total upturning of the old order in India, Frank's painful-but-inspiring encounters with activists around the world, or the small vignettes of social action from all across the globe.
 KSR did a splendid job incorporating existing organizations and projects into the plot, allowing us to appreciate the multitude of initiatives and struggles we need to get to a better future.
 </sustainability>

 <sustainability>